whonore/aoc-move/aoc22/README.md

 - Not difficult to fix, but spent a while getting the wrong solution because I didn't realize move distances could be more than 1 digit.

+##### Update

+Switched to using a sparse array for the visited set, which reduced the time for both parts to ~1.5 seconds.

 #### Part 2

 Extend Part 1 by keeping a vector of positions.